hjdr/acebook-rails-template/README.md

 ## App Code Introduction For Future Developers

- -The url routes served by this app can be found by entering in the terminal
+ --The url routes served by this app can be found by entering in the terminal
 >rails routes
- -When a request to a url is received, the corresponding method in the controller .rb files found in /app/controllers/users is called and this information is displayed on the corresponding .erb file in app/views folder which is shown to the user in the browser
+ --When a request to a url is received, the corresponding method in the controller .rb files found in /app/controllers/users is called and this information is displayed on the corresponding .erb file in app/views folder which is shown to the user in the browser
- -The model classes in the app/models directory inherit from ActiveRecord and so have database query methods -The database setup instructions for the database that the model fills are found in the app/db/migrate directory .
+ --The model classes in the app/models directory inherit from ActiveRecord and so have database query methods --The database setup instructions for the database that the model fills are found in the app/db/migrate directory .
 These instructions get consolidated into the app/db/schema.rb file  when rake db:migrate is run.
- -Changes to the structure of the database should be made in the terminal using
+ --Changes to the structure of the database should be made in the terminal using
 >rails g migration
 commands like here https://stackoverflow.com/questions/22815009/add-a-reference-column-migration-in-rails-4

 ## App User's Guide
- -Users have to sign up with an email address and be logged in before using the website -After signing-up or logging-in , users are redirected to their wall.
+ --Users have to sign up with an email address and be logged in before using the website --After signing-up or logging-in , users are redirected to their wall.
- -A user can post a message on their wall or  visit another user's wall and post a message there -A user can edit their own posts within 10 minutes of making the post, or they can delete their posts
+ --A user can post a message on their wall or  visit another user's wall and post a message there --A user can edit their own posts within 10 minutes of making the post, or they can delete their posts